 What does this have to do with Google?

-Over the last year, the United States Department of Justice has been building an antitrust lawsuit Google.
-Though the finial say lays with Attorney General William Barr the suit could go forward, potentially, by the end of the month.
+Over the last year, the United States Department of Justice has been building an antitrust lawsuit against Google.
+Though the final say lays with Attorney General William Barr the suit could go forward, potentially, by the end of the month.
 They are focusing on Google’s monopoly in search and advertising.
 The lawsuit may also touch on Google Maps.